 During Napoleon’s Egyptian campaign (1798-1799), he acquired an octagonal, inscribed carnelian seal.
 Both Napoleon Bonaparte and his nephew Napoleon III held this talisman in high, even superstitious, regard.
 Napoleon III wore the seal on his watch chain.
 He gave it to his son, the Prince Imperial, Louis-Napoleon, and instructed him to wear it.
 However, the Prince Imperial merely followed orders while wearing this piece.
 Obviously, his faith in this talisman didn’t run as deep as the faith the Zulus put into their weapons.
 When they slew him in South Africa in 1879, they took it from him.

 So, be you Prince Imperial or alchemist extraordinaire, you must believe in the gems before they’ll work.

 Properly wearing an engraved stone like a carnelian can have very deep meaning for those inclined to study them.
-These gems certainly have a rich history.
-You can take it seriously or simply wish your dinner host and hostess “Good Luck” with carnelian jewelry.
+Carnelian symbolism certainly has a rich history.
+You can take it seriously or simply wish your dinner host and hostess “Good Luck” with the right jewelry.

 Carnelian is a Talisman,

 It brings good luck to child and man;